Canon 1D X Mark II vs 1D Mark IV

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 1DX Mark II provides a higher video resolution than the 1D Mark IV.
 It can shoot video footage at 4K/60p, while the 1D Mark IV is limited to 1080/30p.

 Feature comparison: Canon 1D X Mark II vs 1D Mark IV

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1DX Mark II and the 1D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the 1D Mark IV (0.76x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Canon 1D Mark IV along with similar information for a selection of comparators.

 |Canon 1D X Mark II»||optical||Y||3.2||1620||fixed||Y||8000||16.0||n||n||Canon 1D X Mark II|